 Research area & interests

 Hello world!
-I am an interdisciplinary social scientist, and my research interests are rooted in science and technology studies.
-I am most fascinated by knowledge production in our digital world, i.e. how digital technologies shape the ways in which we understand and interact with the world around us.
+I am an interdisciplinary social scientist, and I am most fascinated by knowledge production in our digital world.
+The big question that drives me: how do digital technologies shape the ways in which we come to know and interact with the world around us.

-Some broad research interests include technologies for wildlife conservation; digitally-enabled environmental participation; diversity, inclusion and representation in virtual landscapes; ‘digital afterlives’; and contemporary knowledge production discourses and practices.
-I am always on the lookout for interdisciplinary research in these areas, so please feel free to contact me.
+My key research interests include technologies for wildlife conservation; digitally-enabled environmental participation; diversity, inclusion and representation in virtual landscapes; ‘digital afterlives’; and contemporary knowledge production discourses and practices, including interdisciplinarity.
+I am always on the lookout for collaborative research & hands-on work in these areas, so please feel free to contact me.

 When not being a social scientist and minor activist, I can almost definitely be found outdoors looking for birds and bugs.
 The nature blog I co-write is Winging It.